 Many philosophers will agree on the idea that our bodies are not our property.
 Instead, they view our physical bodies as parts of who we are as individuals, not to be bought and sold at random, but rather to be respected and treated as parts of ourselves as persons.
 However, one can make the contractarian argument that both legally and morally speaking, our bodies are in fact our property and that when it comes to sexual morality, voluntary and informed consent is required for morally permissible sexual acts, but decency is not.

 Augustana Digital Commons Citation

 Foreman, Sarah E..
 "Sexual Morality and Owning Our Own Bodies" (2016).
-Ethics Essay Contest.
+Augustana Center for the Study of Ethics Essay Contest.